Storidge/cio-user-docs/guidebook/dockermysql_k8s_deployment.md

 ---
-title: Deploy Wordpress with Storidge on Kubernetes
+title: Wordpress with Storidge on Kubernetes
 description: Deploying Wordpress and MySQL for Storidge on Kubernetes
 lang: en-US
 ---